Land Use, Natural Resources, and Biodiversity

 A Growing Community

 Dukes and Nantucket Counties have the fastest population growth in the state.
 As more people call the Island home, we need to ensure that we are growing smart and protecting the health of our diverse natural areas and keep people out of current and future risk areas.

 Wetlands and Ponds

-Without room to migrate inland, many salt marshes will turn into tidal flats as the sea rises.
-Over 266 of the Island’s 3,500 acres of wetlands (largely salt marshes) could be lost by 2050 due to sea level rise.
-Taking steps to protect these areas, while limiting the Island's contribution to climate change, will help our wetlands retain their ecosystem values and make them more resilient.
+Without room to migrate inland, many salt marshes could turn into tidal flats as the sea rises.
+Over 266 of the Island’s 3,500 acres of wetlands (largely salt marshes) could be lost by 2050.
+Taking steps to protect these areas for wetland migration will help retain their ecosystem values and build resilience.

 Smart Land Use